Infineon/mtb-example-psoc4-msclp-isx-tom-keypad-2-buttons/README.md

 ## Operation at other voltages

-[CY8CPROTO-040T-MS Kit](https://www.infineon.com/CY8CPROTO-040T-MS) supports operating voltages of 1.8 V, 3.3 V and 5 V. See the [Kit user guide](https://www.infineon.com/002-40406) to set the preferred operating voltage and refer to the section [Setup the VDDA supply voltage and Debug mode](#set-up-the-vdda-supply-voltage-and-debug-mode-in-device-configurator).
+Both [CY8CPROTO-040T-MS kit](https://www.infineon.com/002-40406) and [CY8CPROTO-041TP kit](https://www.infineon.com/002-40273) supports operating voltages of 1.8 V, 3.3 V, and 5 V. See the respective kit user guide to set the preferred operating voltage and see section [Setup the VDDA supply voltage and debug mode in Device Configurator](#set-up-the-vdda-supply-voltage-and-debug-mode-in-device-configurator).

-The functionalities of this application is optimally tuned for 3.3 V. Observe that the basic functionalities work across other voltages.

-For better performance, it is recommended to tune the application to use the preferred voltages.

 ## Tuning procedure